oktadev/okta-blog/_source/_posts/2022-01-27-build-website-with-eleventy.md

 This file extends the base layout you created by creating a header with a `Home` button and a `Login` button that will direct the user to the `Login` page with your Okta sign-in widget.

 Finally, add a new file called `_layout_authenticated.11ty.js`.
-Add the following code to it.
+Then, add the following code.

 ```javascript
 exports.data = {